nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Use case 01: Add a task

+Preconditions: Dash is launched, user is on tasks tab
 <u>MSS:</u>

-1. User switches to the task tab
-2. Dash shows the list of tasks
-3. User requests to add a task, specifying task info
+1. User requests to add a task, specifying task info
-4. Dash adds task to the list
+2. Dash adds task to the list

 Use case ends.

 <u>Extensions:</u>

-* 3a.
-Incorrect syntax is used for a task field
+* 1a.
+Incorrect syntax is used
-  * 3a1.
+  * 1a1.
 Dash shows an error message

-Use case resumes at step 2.
+Use case resumes at step 1.

 #### Use case 02: Delete a task

+Preconditions: Dash is launched, user is on tasks tab
 <u>MSS:</u>

-1. User switches to the task tab
-2. Dash shows the list of tasks
-3. User requests to delete a task, specifying the index to be deleted
+1. User requests to delete a task, specifying the index to be deleted
-4. Dash deletes the task
+2. Dash deletes the task

 Use case ends.

 <u>Extensions:</u>

-3. The list is empty

-Use case ends.

-3. The given index is invalid
+* 1a.
+The given index is invalid
-    * a.
+  * 1a1.
 Dash shows an error message

+Use case resumes at step 1.

+* 1b.
+Incorrect syntax is used
+  * 1b1.
+Dash shows an error message

-Use case resumes at step 2.
+Use case resumes at step 1.

 #### Use case 03: Edit a task

+Preconditions: Dash is launched and user is on tasks tab
 <u>MSS:</u>

-1. User switches to the task tab
-2. Dash shows the list of tasks
-3. User inputs the task index to be edited, specifying updated info for the task
+1. User inputs the task index to be edited, specifying updated info for the task
-4. Dash edits the task
+2. Dash edits the task

 Use case ends.

 <u>Extensions:</u>

-3. The task list is empty

-Use case ends

-3. The given index is invalid
+* 1a.
+The given index is invalid
-   * a.
+   * 1a1.
 Dash shows an error message

+Use case resumes at step 1.

+* 1b.
+Incorrect syntax is used
+    * 1b1.
+Dash shows an error message

+Use case resumes at step 1.

+* 1c.
+User did not provide at least 1 field to be edited
+    * 1c1.
+Dash shows an error message

-Use case resumes at step 3
+Use case resumes at step 1.

 #### Use case 04: View all tasks

+Precondition: Dash is launched and user is on tasks tab
 <u>MSS:</u>

-1. User switches to the task tab
+1. User requests to show all tasks
 2. Dash shows the list of tasks

 Use case ends.

-<u>Extensions:</u>

-2. The task list is empty

-Use case ends.

 #### Use case 05: Add a contact

+Preconditions: Dash is launched and user is on contacts tab
 <u>MSS:</u>

-1. User switches to the contacts tab
-2. Dash shows a list of contacts
-3. User requests to add a contact, specifying contact info
+1. User requests to add a contact, specifying contact info
-4. Dash adds contact to the list
+2. Dash adds contact to the list

 Use case ends.

 <u>Extensions:</u>

-3. The contact info is invalid
+* 1a.
+Incorrect syntax is used
-    * a.
+    * 1a1.
 Dash shows an error message

+* 1b.
+User tries to add a contact with the same name as a contact that already exists in the contact list
+  * 1b1.
+Dash shows an error message

-Use case resumes at step 2.
+Use case resumes at step 1.

 #### Use case 06: Delete a contact

+Preconditions: Dash is launched and user is on contacts tab
 <u>MSS:</u>

-1. User switches to the contacts tab
-2. Dash shows the list of contacts
-3. User requests to delete a contact, specifying the index to be deleted
+1. User requests to delete a contact, specifying the index to be deleted
-4. Dash deletes the contact
+2. Dash deletes the contact

 Use case ends.

 <u>Extensions:</u>

-3. The contacts list is empty

-Use case ends.

-3. The given index is invalid
+* 1a.
+The given index is invalid
-    * a.
+    * 1a1.
 Dash shows an error message

+Use case resumes at step 1.

+* 1b.
+Incorrect syntax is used
+    * 1b1.
+Dash shows an error message

-Use case resumes at step 2.
+Use case resumes at step 1.

 #### Use case 07: Edit a contact

+Preconditions: Dash is launched and user is on contacts tab
 <u>MSS:</u>

-1. User switches to contacts tab
-2. Dash shows the list of contacts
-3. User inputs the contact index to be edited, specifying the updated info for the contact
+1. User inputs the contact index to be edited, specifying the updated info for the contact
-4. Dash edits the contact
+2. Dash edits the contact

 Use case ends.

 <u>Extensions:</u>

-3. The contact list is empty

-Use case ends.

-3. The given index is invalid
+* 1a.
+The given index is invalid
+    * 1a1.
+Dash shows an error message

+Use case resumes at step 1.

+* 1b.
+Incorrect syntax is used
+    * 1b1.
+Dash shows an error message

+Use case resumes at step 1.

+* 1c.
+User did not provide at least 1 field to be edited
+    * 1c1.
+Dash shows an error message

+Use case resumes at step 1.

+* 1d.
+User tries to edit the contact's name to be the same as an existing contact's name
-   * Dash shows an error message
+    * 1d1.
+Dash shows an error message

-Use case resumes at step 2.
+Use case resumes at step 1.

 #### Use case 08: View all contacts

+Precondition: Dash is launched and user is on contacts tab
 <u>MSS:</u>

-1. User switches to the contacts tab
+1. User requests to show all contacts
 2. Dash shows the list of contacts

 Use case ends.

+#### Use case 09: Tagging a contact

+Precondition: Dash is launched and user is on contacts tab
+<u>MSS:</u>

+1. User inputs the contact index to be tagged and specifies the tag(s) for the contact
+2. Dash adds the tag(s) to the contact

+Use case ends.

 <u>Extensions:</u>

-2a.
-The task list is empty
+* 1a.
+The given index is invalid
+    * 1a1.
+Dash shows an error message

+Use case resumes at step 1.

+* 1b.
+Incorrect syntax is used
+    * 1b1.
+Dash shows an error message

+Use case resumes at step 1.

+* 1c.
+User did not provide at least 1 tag to be added
+    * 1c1.
+Dash shows an error message

-Use case ends.
+Use case resumes at step 1.

-#### Use case 10: Tagging a contact
+#### Use case 10: Tagging a task

+Precondition: Dash is launched and user is on tasks tab
 <u>MSS:</u>

-1. User switches to contacts tab
-2. Dash shows the list of contacts
-3. User inputs the contact index to be edited, specifying the tag(s) for the contact
+1. User requests to tag a task by specifying the task index and tag(s) for the task
-4. Dash adds the tag(s) to the contact
+2. Dash adds the tag(s) to the task

 Use case ends.

 <u>Extensions:</u>

-2a.
-The task list is empty

-Use case ends.

-3. The given index is invalid
+* 1a.
+The given index is invalid
+    * 1a1.
+Dash shows an error message

+Use case resumes at step 1.

+* 1b.
+Incorrect syntax is used
-    * Dash shows an error message
+    * 1b1.
+Dash shows an error message

-Use case resumes at step 2.
+Use case resumes at step 1.

+* 1c.
+User did not provide at least 1 tag to be added
+    * 1c1.
+Dash shows an error message

-#### Use case 11:
+Use case resumes at step 1.

-#### Use case 09: View a list of available commands
+#### Use case 11: View a list of available commands

+Precondition: Dash is launched and user is not on the help tab
 <u>MSS:</u>

-1. User requests to view all available commands
+1. User switches to the help tab.
 2. Dash shows a list of all available commands

 Use case ends.

+#### Use case 12: Finding for a task

+Precondition: Dash is launched and user is on the tasks tab

+<u>MSS:</u>
+1. User requests to find a task and inputs the search term(s)
+2. Dash shows a list of tasks that match all the search term(s)

+Use case ends.

+<u>Extensions:</u>

+* 1a.
+Incorrect syntax is used
+    * 1a1.
+Dash shows an error message

+Use case resumes at step 1.

+#### Use case 12: Finding for a contact

+Precondition: Dash is launched and user is on the contacts tab

+<u>MSS:</u>
+1. User requests to find a contact and inputs the search term(s)
+2. Dash shows a list of contacts that match all the search term(s)

+Use case ends.

+<u>Extensions:</u>

+* 1a.
+Incorrect syntax is used
+    * 1a1.
+Dash shows an error message

+Use case resumes at step 1.

+#### Use case 13: Assigning contacts to tasks

+Precondition: Dash is launched and user is on the tasks tab

 ### Non-Functional Requirements